bcgov/EDUC-ECAS/docker/README.md

 1. Have a working installation of [Docker](https://www.docker.com/)
 2. Use a shell such as `bash` ( or [Git bash](https://git-scm.com/downloads) if on Windows)
 3. Have the [S2I binaries](https://github.com/openshift/source-to-image/releases) on your path
+3. Get Red Hat credentials or Register for a Red Hat account if you don't have those credentials available.
+4. Login to Red Hat registery using this command: docker login https://registry.redhat.io.
+You will get prompted for the credentials from step 3.
+5. Copy env.sample to .env and add required secrets

 ## Running the project
 The `manage` script in this directory contains a set of utilities that help getting up and running in Docker in no time.
 The command `./manage --help` can be run at any time to read the usage instructions.